cdc-bot-js-npm/website/README.md

-# cdc-bots.js-website
+# cdc-bot.js-website

-A website for the cdc-bots.js Framework
+The website of the cdc-bot.js npm package.

+Check out our [Documentation](https://cdc-bot.dutchman-dev.com) and join our [Discord Server](https://discord.com/invite/HmtpbraCnk).